ibm-cloud-docs/databases-for-postgresql/howto-horizontal-scaling.md

 It is possible to scale your {{site.data.keyword.databases-for-postgresql_full}} deployment horizontally by adding more nodes.
 If your deployment starts to strain or slowdown, adding nodes increases capacity and reliability.
 When a node is added, {{site.data.keyword.databases-for-postgresql}} automatically balances the workload across all the nodes in your deployment.

+Horizontal scaling can only increase disk and memory allotments.
+Nodes cannot be scaled down.
+{: .note}

 Nodes that you add to your deployment are added with the amount of disk, memory, and CPU as the other nodes currently in your deployment.
 A visual representation of your data members and their resource allocation is available on the _Settings_ tab of your deployment's _Manage_ page.

 ![The Scale Resources Panel in _Settings_](images/settings-scaling.png)